PGS Access Westralia

 In 2015, PGS began a large, multi-disciplinary 2D geoscience project with the aim of offering new insights into the Westralian Superbasin of the Australian North West Shelf geological province.
 The project has employed an integrated approach encompassing a reprocessing initiative, regional 2D seismic interpretation, utilization of gravity and magnetics, and quantitative seismic interpretation to achieve the goal of providing a new regionally consistent framework across the variable velocity regime of the North West Shelf.

 Seismic acquisition took place offshore Australia between 2007 and 2010, and was comprised of both PGS GeoStreamer dual-sensor towed streamer acquisition and conventionally acquired long offset data.
 The PGS Access Westralia study includes a reprocessing initiative on a representative subset of lines spanning 11,776 kms and provides a new PreSDM structural framework and Access study (Figure 1).
-The latest processing techniques including bandwidth optimisation, advanced multiple suppression and pre-stack depth migration have been utilised with particular focus on deep structural imaging.
+The latest processing techniques including bandwidth optimization, advanced multiple suppression and pre-stack depth migration have been utilized with particular focus on deep structural imaging.

 Location map of Access Westralia, with details of open acreage and 2016 proposed acreage release blocks.

 Improved zero phasing and bandwidth optimisation of the conventional seismic data has provided a broader range of frequencies across the amplitude spectrum resulting in a superior seismic image.
 This in turn makes the Access study ideally suited for both initial geological interpretation and subsequent quantitative interpretation.
 A strong focus on well-tie has been maintained, and critical wells with acoustic logs are incorporated in the reprocessing for calibration.